trothr/nord/doc/install.md

-# ﻿NORD Installation
+# NORD Installation

 This document discusses installation of NORD Linux and is specifically focused on installing NORD via CMS onto a z/VM virtual machine.
+(That means the S/390 architecture.)
 To that end, the first part describes the ZNETBOOT utility.
 Following sections, starting with “nordinstboot”, are common to other architectures.

 ## ZNETBOOT